 The process allows all outstanding matters to be closed out, net funds and assets to be distributed to shareholders and the company’s dissolution.
 A company is solvent if its assets are sufficient to settle all liabilities and costs, including interest, in full within 12 months of the company being placed into liquidation

-A Members’ Voluntary Liquidation or MVL is a legal process used to formally wind-up a solvent company’s affairs.
-Only a licensed Insolvency Practitioner may act as Liquidator.
-The process allows all outstanding matters to be closed out, net funds and assets to be distributed to shareholders and the company’s dissolution.
+A Members’ Voluntary Liquidation or MVL as it is referred to is a process used to formally wind-up a solvent only limited company.
+A licensed Insolvency Practitioner can only act as Liquidator on a MVL.
+The process allows all outstanding matters to be closed out, net funds and assets to be distributed to shareholders and then dissolution is applied for from Companies House.

 A company is solvent if its assets are sufficient to settle all liabilities and costs, including interest, in full within 12 months of the company being placed into liquidation.
 A majority of the company’s directors will make a statutory Declaration of Solvency confirming the company’s financial position.